tengku-hanis/jomresearchwebsite/content/webinar_detail/2023-10-12-intro-to-r-for-non-coders/index.en.md

 tags: []
 ---

-**This webinar is open for registration**
+The material for this webinar is available for purchase:

 - Title: Intro to R (for non-coders)
-- Date: Oct 21, 2023 (Saturday)
-- Time: 09.30am - 03.00pm (MYT)
 - Language: English
-- Fee: RM50 (recording, slides, and e-certificates will be provided)
+- Price: RM50 (7 hour recording, slides, dummy data, and R codes/scripts)
-- Location: Online (Google Meet)
 - Content:
     - Flow of data analysis
     - R, RStudio, and Posit